 These images are exactly what the majority of mobile home ceilings look like behind the ceiling panels.

 Those walls look like they were done by an expert (darker colors tend to show off bad mudding jobs and they look great).

 The kitchen is gorgeous!

 While the sky appears to be a real estate camera trick the landscaping is probably legit and it is great!

 Palm Canyon Mobile Club Fills Gap with Mid-Century Modern Mobile Homes

-They’re calling it Palm Springs’ latest urban renewal project and it looked great on paper.
-The idea was to replace older mobile homes with new manufactured homes.
-The park still has character though, older mobile homes still dot the landscape.
+They call it Palm Springs’ latest urban renewal project and it looks great on paper.
+The idea was to replace older mobile homes with new manufactured homes while leaving a few older mobile homes to lend character to the landscape.

-One could argue that all three 254 Lei Drive in Palm Springs is on the corner of mid-century and uber-modern.
+One could argue that 254 Lei Drive in Palm Springs is on the corner of mid-century and uber-modern.